gitbls/pistrong/README.md

 * Install pistrong and strongSwan on Debian Bullseye &mdash; [Install and configure a VPN Server and Client Cert Manager](https://youtu.be/gDvglvgtYzY)
 * Install pistrong and strongSwan and configuring a site-to-site VPN &mdash; [Install and configure a Site-to-Site VPN](https://youtu.be/mUitM2JeKRc)

-Since Debian Bullseye is new, many people are still running Buster.
+Debian Bullseye is out and stable, but some people are still running Buster.
 The strongSwan package in Buster is a bit old, so InstallPiStrong will download and install strongSwan from the source tarball.
 Watch this [here](https://youtu.be/SONenXy4IiY).
 (Long wait times have been edited out of this video, so the 14-minute install on a Pi4 can be viewed in less than a minute.)

 ## Up and Running Nearly Instantly!